Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 This is the most common form of the disease.
 Its manifestations will differ depending on in which part of the intestine the pathological process develops.

-So, with Crohn's disease of the small intestine, the main symptoms are impaired absorption of nutrients in the intestine, as well as signs of intoxication (weakness, fatigue, fever up to low numbers).
-In addition, at first, periodic, and then constant pains in some area of the abdomen are noted, which are practically not relieved after the act of defecation.
-The stool in this disease is semi-formed, sometimes there may be mucus or blood in it, an admixture of foam.
+Thus, with Crohn's disease of the small intestine, the main symptoms are impaired absorption of nutrients in the intestine, as well as signs of intoxication (weakness, increased fatigue, temperature rise to low numbers).
+In addition, periodic and then constant pain in some area of the abdomen, which practically do not ease after defecation.
+With this disease, the stool is semi-formed, sometimes it may contain mucus or blood, or an admixture of foam.

 Malabsorption of nutrients is manifested by: